This story was published on November 29, 2021 and updated on February 8, 2022

-The Guccis — who, it's worth noting, are no longer involved with their namesake house — also take issue with the film's depiction of Patrizia Reggiani, who hired a hitman to kill her ex-husband, Maurizio Gucci.
+The Guccis — who, it's worth noting, are no longer involved with their namesake house — also took issue with the film's depiction of Patrizia Reggiani, who hired a hitman to kill her ex-husband, Maurizio Gucci.

-Played by Lady Gaga, Reggiani is painted "as a victim trying to survive in a masculine and chauvinistic corporate culture," according to the family — who, ostensibly, would like Reggiani to be remembered as a murderer rather than a sympathetic character.
+Played by Gaga, Reggiani is painted "as a victim trying to survive in a masculine and chauvinistic corporate culture," according to the family — who, ostensibly, would like Reggiani to be remembered as a murderer rather than a sympathetic character.

-The family also defends their reign at the label as "always inclusive," pointing out that, in the '80s, several women held top positions — specifically, "the President of Gucci America, the Head of Global PR & Communications, and a member of the Board of Directors of the Gucci America company."
+The family also defended their reign at the label as "always inclusive," pointing out that, in the '80s, several women held top positions — specifically, "the President of Gucci America, the Head of Global PR & Communications, and a member of the Board of Directors of the Gucci America company."

 "The Gucci family reserves the right to take any actions necessary to protect the name, image and dignity of themselves, and their loved ones," the statement ends, a rather foreboding conclusion that seems to suggest an incoming lawsuit.